-Meals Included: Breakfast - Lunch
+Meals Included: Breakfast - Lunch.
+Dinner available on the ferry at guests' expense

 TRAVELLING TO PORT MCNEILL, BC

 If driving from the Vancouver area on the Mainland of British Columbia to Port McNeill you need to sail on BC Ferries to either Nanaimo or Victoria on Vancouver Island.
 From Washington State, Coho Ferry sails between Port Angeles and Victoria.
 Drive time from Victoria to Port McNeill is approximately 5.5 hours, and from Nanaimo to Port McNeill is approximately 4 hours.